AppliedDrones/Onboarding/README.md

 # Onboarding
-Estimated time to complete all below tasks: 2 months.
+Welcome to the AppliedDrones research group!
+This guide will help you set up your development environment and familiarize you with our core tools.
+The estimated time to complete these tasks is approximately 2 months (depending on your prior experience).

 ## System Requirements
 Ubuntu Humble 22.04 operating system with Robot Operating System 2 (ROS2) installation complete.